SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Core_Features/Adaptable_Front_End_Api.md

 WilmerAI will use this ID to load and save conversational memory, summaries, and other stateful data associated with that specific chat.

+### Per-User Encryption and Data Isolation

+If your client sends an `Authorization: Bearer <key>` header with its requests, WilmerAI will store discussion files in an isolated, per-key directory.
+If `encryptUsingApiKey` is enabled in the user config, files will also be encrypted at rest.
+This allows multiple users or applications to share a single WilmerAI instance securely.
+See the **Per-User Encryption** guide for details.

 ### Access to Complex Workflows